Ravn Alaska

 New Pacific Airlines, Inc., d.b.a.
 Ravn Alaska, was an Alaskan airline that specialized in serving small communities in the US state of Alaska.
 The airline was headquartered in Anchorage, which was also home to its primary hub, Ted Stevens Anchorage International Airport.
+They mostly operated bush planes under Part 135 FAA Regulations.

 At its peak, Ravn Alaska served 12 communities in Alaska.
 New Pacific operated all of its flights using the Ravn Alaska brand.
 The company pronounced its name Ravn like the bird, Raven.